guardianproject/info/content/blog/2013-11-21-a-tag-team-git-workflow-that-incorporates-auditing.md

 **Switching Your Master When Things Have Diverged**

-It is often the case that in the process of merging and rebasing, the developers&#8217; repos will be in separate branches of the original tree.
-Once the &#8220;integration manager&#8221; person has pulled in all the commits, rebased and merged everything, and pushed the approved commits to the upstream repo, the other developers will likely need to reset their repos to resync with the upstream:
+It is often the case that in the process of merging and rebasing, the developers’ repos will be in separate branches of the original tree.
+Once the “integration manager” person has pulled in all the commits, rebased and merged everything, and pushed the approved commits to the upstream repo, the other developers will likely need to reset their repos to resync with the upstream:

 <pre>git fetch upstream
 git checkout upstream/master